 Question #3 for Livongo

-If I’m seeking a vendor to reverse diabetes in my population (assuming that is even possible on a broad scale), I would look for weight loss (without which diabetes reversal is basically impossible, but then again sustained weight loss itself is pretty close to impossible) as the leading indicator.
+If I’m seeking a vendor to control diabetes in my population (assuming that is even possible on a broad scale), I would look for weight loss (without which diabetes reversal is basically impossible, but then again sustained weight loss itself is pretty close to impossible) as the leading indicator.

 As an intermediate indicator, I would measure units of insulin use across the entire population.
 That should decline if people are eating much better and exercising much more and losing weight.